You shall know the truth and the truth shall set you free

 © Copyright Unbanned Bible Publications

 Thanks to everyone who commented on the article, ‘The Holy Spirit Baptism.’
 This article caused an overwhelming appreciation for the balanced and Scriptural views which were expressed.
-However, it is always difficult to share something that does not fit into firmly established false church criteria.
-As a result, I was asked to try to answer the following questions.
-These ‘views’ come directly from the entire, truthful context of the Bible, and are therefore definitely not ‘new.’
-Considering the charismatic character of the 1991 Spirit Filled Bible-translation, (which, for valid reason, cannot be endorsed without reserve,) the footnotes in this translation nevertheless echo this discussion clearly.
-Above all, I rely entirely on the Holy Spirit in all Bible studies.
+However, it is always difficult to share something that does not fit into firmly established, but false church criteria.
+As a result, I was asked to answer the following questions.
+The ‘views’ that I express come directly from the entire, truthful context of the Bible, and are therefore definitely not ‘new.’
+Considering the charismatic character of the 1991 Spirit Filled Bible-translation, (which, for valid reason, cannot be endorsed without reserve,) the footnotes in this translation nevertheless clearly echo the truth of this discussion.
+Above all, I rely entirely on the Holy Spirit in all Bible, and other studies.
 He Alone is our Teacher, Helper, Strength, and the Supplier of all our needs.
-He Alone came to guide us all into “all truth,” if we choose to submit ourselves entirely to His will.
+He Alone came to guide us all into “all truth” - if we choose to submit ourselves entirely to His Scriptural will.

-· What is the difference between speaking the tongues of men and of angels, or is it the same?
+· What is the difference between speaking the tongues [languages] of men, angels, and in the assemblies, or is it all the same?

 · Spirit Baptism is “not” a separate experience from rebirth in Christ